Become a certified and registered practitioner in equine-assisted support© practice and join the academy!

 What you should know before registering

-This course is quite specific in it’s values and may not be compatible for some registrants.
-Please note that Marianne holds absolutely no judgment on others’ value systems, however wishes only to attract compatible people for the program, in order to stay true to the respective teachings in this particular course.
+This course is quite specific in its values and may not be compatible with some registrants.
+Please note that Marianne holds absolutely no judgment on others’ value systems; however, she wishes only to attract compatible people for the program to stay true to the respective teachings in this course.

-Marianne’s approach is based in the profound belief and core value that all beings, including animals, have evolving purposes, the gift of choice, and equal rights for a respectful existence.
+Marianne’s approach is based on the profound belief and core value that all beings, including animals, have evolving purposes, the gift of choice, and equal rights for a respectful existence.
 It is reflected in the treatment and approach with the horses.
-(For this reason, it is ideal for those who are vegetarian or vegan, or considering starting some lifestyle changes).
+(For this reason, it is ideal for those who are vegetarian or vegan or considering starting some lifestyle changes).

 Only those with a specific educational/professional background will be considered to include life coaching.
-This will also be dependant on whether or not the registrant wishes to be registered, and the nature of the future program/service they intend on delivering.
+This will also depend on whether or not the registrant wishes to be registered and the nature of the future program/service they intend to deliver.
 This will be done through a review by board members.

-Other important considerations to examine before registering include having more of a universal sense of spirituality (versus set beliefs tied to a specific religion), a professional non-judgmental approach to dealing with clients, and excellent ability to hold space for others.
+Other important considerations to examine before registering include having more of a universal sense of spirituality (versus set beliefs tied to a specific religion), a professional, non-judgmental approach to dealing with clients, and an excellent ability to hold space for others.

-Please note that you will be required to submit 3 character references as well.
+Please note that you will also be required to submit 3 character references.

 List of approved occupations:

 Must have a diploma, certification, or professional degree in one of the following occupations (current registration and license not necessary):